timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 ## Load Balancing and Testing

+To increase availability, during both regular maintenance and exceptional situations, a rsync repository that strives for high availability should be deployed on multiple nodes load-balanced by an L4 load-balancer.
+Because Rsync sessions use a single TCP connection per session, there is no need for consistent load-balancing between multiple rsyncd servers as long as they each provide a consistent view.
+While it is RECOMMENDED that repositories are updated more frequently than the typical refresh rate for rsync repositories used by RPs to ensure that the repository continuously moves forward from a client's point of view, breaking not holding this constraint does not cause degraded behavior.

 It is RECOMMENDED that the Rsync Repository is load tested to ensure that it can handle the requests by all RPs in case they need to fall back from using RRDP (as is currently preferred).

-Because Rsync exchanges rely on sessions over TCP, there is no need for consistent load-balancing between multiple rsyncd servers as long as they (1) each provide a consistent view and (2) are updated more frequently than the typical refresh rate for rsync repositories used by RPs.

 We RECOMMEND serving rsync repositories from local storage so the host operating system can optimally use its I/O cache.
 Using network storage is NOT